bookwyrm-social/documentation/content/running_bookwyrm/cli.md

 Generate preview images for site, users, and books.
 This can take a while if you have a large database.

+### generate_thumbnails

+Generates thumbnail images for book covers.

 ### populate_streams

 Re-populates Redis streams (user feeds).
-You will usually need to run this after `update`.
+You will not usually need to run this unless there is an error that wipes out your user feeds for some reason.

 ### populate_suggestions